Crockpot Spaghetti Squash Lasagna Bolognese – the perfect Halloween dinner!!

-I know that most of us have work today, but I’m hoping it’s going to be more of a “fun” kind of work day!
+I know that most of us have to work today.
+But I’m hoping it’s going to be more of a “fun” kind of workday!
 I was talking with one of my colleagues on Friday who told me that everyone in their office is wearing their costumes to work.
 Her office hosts a “best costume” contest every year.
 Um, ok!
 How fun is that?!
 What a cool office environment!
-Anyone else work where they do fun things like that?
+Does anyone else work where they do fun things like that?

-My brother Malachi and his girlfriend Caitlin went to a party in Venice Beach as scary people, or dead people, or something like that.
+My brother Malachi and his girlfriend Caitlin went to a party in Venice Beach. they dressed as scary people, or dead people, or something like that.
 I don’t really know what they were, but they had blood all over them and creepy make-up.
 Gotta say, I was pretty impressed.
-Of course Caitlin was the cutest dead girl…in a creepy sort of way…that I’ve ever seen.
+Of course, Caitlin was the cutest dead girl…in a creepy sort of way…that I’ve never seen.
 I personally have no plans to dress up, but I mean, I guess there’s still time.
 Suggestions?
 Hmmm…

 My weekend included all things FALL.
 Meaning I spent time hiking, carving pumpkins with the little sis, doing some kitchen “work”, because well, it’s just what I do.
 I also made hot chocolate and watched a kind of scary movie.
 Ok fine, it was really just a Harry Potter marathon with Asher.
 Loved it!

-SO in other news, tomorrow is NOVEMBER and that has me freaking out just a lil bit.
+SO in other news, tomorrow is NOVEMBER and that has me freaking out just a little bit.
 To be honest, it hasn’t hit me that October is over.
 It just flew by, like flew.
-I need to start planning Thanksgiving and like stocking up on my Lululemons and cozy Burton socks (courtesy of the lil bro of course) and prepping for the holidays and that thing called old man winter!
+I need to start planning Thanksgiving and like stocking up on my Lululemons and cozy Burton socks (courtesy of Red, of course) and prepping for the holidays and that thing called old man winter!

 Ahh…so not ready.
-It’s weird because normally by this time of year the temps here are pretty cold, but the last couple weeks have been so mellow weather wise.
+It’s weird because normally by this time of year the temps here are pretty cold, but the last couple of weeks have been so mellow weather-wise.
 No snow and pretty warm and sunny days.
 Definitely outta the ordinary for my little mountain town, but trust me – I know it’s coming soon!